jepler/chap/README.md

 ## System requirements

-Chap is developed on Linux with Python 3.9.
-Due to use of the `list[int]` style of type hints, it is known not to work on 3.8 and newer; it is hoped that it works on newer versions but is untested.
+Chap is developed on Linux with Python 3.11.
+Due to use of the `list[int]` style of type hints, it is known not to work on 3.8 and older; the target minimum Python version is 3.9 (debian oldstable).

 ## installation